sl1453/sl1453.github.io/about.md

 ---
 layout: page
 title: About me
-subtitle: Great, you reached here!
+subtitle: “Hey there!
+Great to see you!
 ---
-My name is Shican, friends also call me Claire.
-This is where I tell my friends too much about myself:

-I'm a researcher with a Ph.D. in Biology from Georgetown University.

-- I have 10+ years of experience in biological research and am particularly enthusiastic about inter-disciplinary research!
-- I excel at teaching undergraduate lab lectures in my Ph.D. program.
-- My favorite work break is to create art projects, since I don't have many travel vacation time being a Ph.D. student.
+Hi!
+I’m Shican, a self-proclaimed science nerd with a passion for integrating physics and bioinformatics into cell biology.
+When I’m not busy cracking the mysteries of cells under a microscope, you can find me teaching, painting, or blogging.
+Here's more about my adventures in science and beyond!

+💼 With 10 years of experience in cell culture-based research, I’ve also honed my skills in bioinformatics, microscopy, geospatial point pattern analysis, and rheological analysis.
+My past projects span biophysics and chemical biology.
+Curious about my research and data processing pipelines?
+[Check them out here](......).

+🎓 I earned my Ph.D. in Biology from Georgetown University under the guidance of the amazing [Heidi Elmendorf](https://gufaculty360.georgetown.edu/s/contact/00336000014RdOCAA0/heidi-elmendorf).
+Before that, I conducted research at Brandeis University in the incredible [Hedstrom lab](https://sites.google.com/brandeis.edu/hedstromlab/).
+I also conducted organic synthesis for my undergraduate honors thesis with the nicest [Professor Cirillo](https://www.newhaven.edu/faculty-staff-profiles/pier-cirillo.php).

+👩🏻‍🏫 I excel at teaching!
+I’ve taught 4 biochemistry lab lectures and a genetics lab lecture during my Ph.D. program and even managed all biochemistry lab sessions for a semester.
+[See what my students thought about my classes here](...).

-- I kept a science outreach blog and was selected as a VIP KOL on a lifestyle platform targeting global Chinese expats.
+🌎 I run a science outreach blog and have been selected as a Key Opinion Leader on a lifestyle platform for global Chinese expats.[Check out some of my top articles on The Science of Acquiring Mental Wellness, The Science in Vaccines, and The Science in Perfumery here](......).
-- PS: if you see this, that means I just self-learned website-building!

-Please find more about my past research, data processing pipelines, student comments on my teaching, my sample blogs, and sample art pieces in the link below.
-Or you can visit them by clicking the navigation bar above!
+❤️ When I’m not in the lab, I unwind with art therapy.
+(Who still doesn't know that Ph.D. students don’t get much vacation time?)
+[Explore some of my hobby paintings and opera performance pictures here](........).

+Feel free to explore whichever part interests you by clicking the navigation bar above!
 What else do you need?
+Reach out 👇

 ### My story